Cornell Electroacoustic Music Center (CEMC)

 Visit the CEMC website, or explore information about our facilities below.

 Equipped with multichannel spatialization capability, this studio is used primarily by graduate students.
 Its large size and acoustical design makes it ideal for recording small ensembles or larger instruments.
 In addition, it features high-quality video recording/relay offering outbound live streaming of in-studio performances.

 Primarily for use by undergraduates in Music 1421 and 2421, Studios C and D are identical studio equipped with an iMac computer and Korg’s KONTROL49 control surface.
 The rooms are large enough for one or two instrumentalists and are used for recording, editing, mixing, and mastering of student projects.

 This room houses the studio server and a workstation for one-on-one instruction.
 Graduate students use this space as overflow when Studio A is in use and as a central office for email and printing.

 Cox Library Teaching Lab:

-This 14 workstation (10 PC, 4 Mac OSX) space provides a group instruction environment for music 120, 220, and 320 as well as notation and printing facilities for graduates and undergraduates.
+This 14 workstation (10 PC, 4 Mac OSX) space provides a group instruction environment, as well as notation and printing facilities for graduates and undergraduates.
 In addition to the workstations the space features a 50-inch plasma display for demonstration purposes.